prasadpnm/deckofcards/README.md

-# deckofcards
+# Deck Of Cards -Shuffle and DealOneCard

-this is simple App implementation for Deck of cards shuffle and select Deal card.
+This is simple prototype for Deck of cards shuffle and select DealOnecard.

 -Below class contains public methods for shuffle and dealOnecard.